Undergraduate Student Essay Prize 2023

 Type: FSRH News and Information

-We’re pleased to announce that our Undergraduate Student Essay Prize is now open for applications.
+Applications for our Undergraduate Student Essay Prize 2023 is now closed.

 The prestigious prize, first launched in 2015 and inspired by family planning pioneer Dr Margaret Jackson, gives medical undergraduate students the chance to present their ideas on current and topical aspects of sexual and reproductive health in an essay.